 And it’s not just young children.
-Helicopter parenting can even affect teenage and adult children.
+Helicopter parenting can even affect teenagers and adults.

-Although children grow older and move out, they are financially and emotionally reliant on mum and dad.
+Although children grow up and move out, they remain financially and emotionally reliant on mum and dad.
 Parents can still withhold financial support or tenderness to penalise children and obtain the results they want.

 Signs of Helicopter Parenting

-There a lot of ways to identify whether you’re a helicopter parent or not.
+There are many ways to identify whether you’re a helicopter parent or not.
 Helicopter parents have a particular mindset, unlike others parents.

 Do any of these signs of helicopter parenting seem familiar to you?

 Signs of Helicopter Parenting: Do you believe that…

 - Your main role as a parent is minimising pain in your child’s life?